 Epsilon-3: People with the epsilon-3 type are neither protected nor more likely to develop the disease.

-(These associations have been studied primarily in whites and may not apply to other races.)
 However, genetic testing for apo E type cannot determine whether a specific person will develop Alzheimer disease.
 Therefore, this testing is not routinely recommended.

 In Alzheimer disease, parts of the brain degenerate, destroying nerve cells and reducing the responsiveness of the remaining ones to many of the chemical messengers that transmit signals between nerve cells in the brain (neurotransmitters).
 The level of acetylcholine, a neurotransmitter that helps with memory, learning, and concentration, is low.